dpereda/Cafe-Clerk/README.md

 Welcome to Cafe-Clerk

-This is my own project to see if I can teach myself meteor and lern to code.
+This is my own project to see if I can teach myself Meteor.js and learn to code.

 IDEA: A Web and App interface to alert facilities that the diffrent break rooms(cafes) are out of stock or there is a problem.